Provided are descriptions of courses offered for MSN, DNP and PhD programs at the MU Sinclair School of Nursing.

 Intensive clinical experience.
 Prepare experts in advanced nursing practice and leadership to effectively evaluate practice problems, translate evidence into practice, monitor outcomes, and implement innovative models of care.
+Completed in the final semesters of the DNP Program.
 May be repeated for credit.
-Prerequisites: NURSE 8930 and NURSE 8450 or NURSE 8610.
+Prerequisites: Must have completed all clinical courses (N7140, 8400, 8410, 8420, 8430, 8540 (CNS N8710 and N8720).
 Offered every semester.

 N9080 DNP Residency Project (3 one credit hour sections)

 Final synthesis of DNP coursework culminating in an in-depth practice change project or case analysis impacting a rural or other underserved population or critical healthcare system need.
 Prerequisites or Corequisites: section 1-N8910, section 2-N8930, section 3-N9080 section2.
+Taken in the final semesters of the DNP Program.
 Offered every semester.

 N9087 Leadership & Transformational Role Institute (2cr)